HazeFury/Nested-routes-and-modal-wrapper/README.md

 ## Import

-Start to import the component from the folder.
-For example :
+Start to import the component from the folder in the page in which you want tu use the modal.
+Don't forget to import useState too.

 ```
+import { useState } from "react";
 import ModalWrapper from "../../ModalWrapper/ModalWrapper";
 import BasicModal from "../../ModalWrapper/BasicModal";
 ```